Blog

 In the maritime industry, the role of the technical consultant has seen ups and downs.
 Essential at times, questioned at others.
 But why does a

-MARPOL Annex VI: New Fuel Requirements for Ships Operating in the Mediterranean Sea Starting May 1, 2025
+MARPOL Annex VI: New 0.10% Sulphur Fuel Requirements for Ships Operating in the Mediterranean Sea from May 1, 2025

 Emergency Escape from Machinery Spaces (Category A): Ensuring Compliance and Avoiding PSC Detention